Ice storm clean-up projected to last until April

 ARR estimates that with the help of over 70 staff and contracted crews, the first several passes of storm debris pick-up will be complete by the first week of March.
 Several areas throughout Austin will need a second or third pass-through to collect debris, and those pass-throughs will be completed by April 30.

-The caveat to the storm debris clean-up is that ARR will only collect if residents are curbside customers of them.
-The curbside customers include single-family homes, duplexes and four-plexes in Austin, and residents are encouraged to check on the website.
+The caveat to the storm debris clean-up is that ARR will only collect if residents are ARR curbside customers.
+Curbside customers include single-family homes, duplexes and four-plexes in Austin, and residents are encouraged to check on ARR's website.
 If their address does not show up on the website, the name of the "hauler," or collector, will be on the resident's trash and recycling carts.

 Even if residents are not customers of ARR, Austin and Travis County residents are also able to drop-off their storm debris at Austin Water's Hornsby Bend Biosolids Management Plant, located at 2210 FM 973.
 The types of debris they will accept include large tree limbs, small and large branches, shrubs and leaves.